goinverse-oss/app/README.md

-# The Liturgists App
+# Media Catalog Mobile App

-This is the Liturgists App for both iOS and Android built with React Native.
+This is an app for making media available to supporters of an organization, for both iOS and Android, built with React Native.

 ## Getting Started